mchalapuk/hyper-text-slider/doc/class-names.md

 #### is-active

-Automatically set on [ht-layout--dot](class-names.md#ht-layout--dot) button connected with currently active slide.
+Automatically set on <a href="class-names.md#ht-layout--dot">ht-layout--dot</a> button connected with currently active slide.

 *@invariant* - This class is set on only one dot button.